 The MnS consumer for inference may have differentiated levels of interest in the different performance dimensions or metrics.
-Thus, depending on its use case, the AI/ML MnS consumer may indicate the preferred behaviour and performance requirement that needs to be considered during inference of/from the ML entity by the ML MnS Producer for ML inference.
+Thus, depending on its use case, the AI/ML MnS consumer may indicate the preferred behaviour and performance requirement that needs to be considered during inference of/from the ML model by the ML MnS Producer for ML inference.
 The ML MnS consumer for inference may not be capable enough to indicate the performance metrics.
-Instead, the AI/ML MnS consumer may indicate the requirement using a policy or guidance that reflects the preferred performance characteristics of the ML entity.
+Instead, the AI/ML MnS consumer may indicate the requirement using a policy or guidance that reflects the preferred performance characteristics of the ML model.
 Based on the indicated policy/guidance, the AI/ML MnS producer may then deduce and apply the appropriate performance indicators for inference.
 Management capabilities are needed to enable the AI/ML MnS consumer for inference to indicate the behavioural and performance policy/guidance that may be transformed by the MnS producer to a technical performance indicator during inference.

 5.2.6.2.4 AI/ML abstract performance

 The AI/ML inference MnS consumer is typically interested in understanding the performance of a given AI/ML inference instance, but it is not guaranteed that the MnS consumer understands the applicable AI/ML performance metrics, i.e. it is not always the case that the AI/ML MnS consumer is able to interpret the various metrics on performance KPIs (accuracy, confidence etc) speed, computational resource usage, etc. Relatedly, it may be necessary to provide means to abstract the measured metrics into indices that can be standardized, as such can be easily interpreted by any MnS consumer of AI/ML-related performance management.
 Thereby, the AI/ML inference function can request for qualification and abstraction of its performance by which a report is generated indicating the qualified abstract performance.
-Relatedly, an AI/ML inference MnS consumer can request the AI/ML inference MnS producer or the performance abstraction MnS producer for the abstract performance of a specific ML entity or AI/ML inference function.
+Relatedly, an AI/ML inference MnS consumer can request the AI/ML inference MnS producer or the performance abstraction MnS producer for the abstract performance of a specific ML model or AI/ML inference function.
 This allows the MnS consumer to interpret the performance even without knowing the details of the specific applicable metrics.

 5.2.6.3 Potential requirements